khulnasoft/integrations-core/elastic/README.md

     **Notes**:

-      - If you're collecting Elasticsearch metrics from just one Datadog Agent running outside the cluster, such as using a hosted Elasticsearch, set `cluster_stats` to `true`.
+      - If you're collecting Elasticsearch metrics from just one Khulnasoft Agent running outside the cluster, such as using a hosted Elasticsearch, set `cluster_stats` to `true`.
       - [Agent-level tags][5] are not applied to hosts in a cluster that is not running the Agent.
 Use integration level tags in `<integration>.d/conf.yaml` to ensure **ALL** metrics have consistent tags.
 For example:

         ```yaml